INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 1 row in set (0.00 sec)

 ### ***Case 7***
-List all different models names and frequencies output shows 7 different models with the their counts
+List all different models names and frequencies.
+The output shows 7 different models with the their counts
 ```mysql
 select distinct model_category,
 count(*) as model_count